orlox/stars_2024_2025/docs/src/11_questions.md

 - Determine the time between the end of each burning phase (H, He, C, Ne, O, Si, core collapse).
 Compare it to the main-sequence lifetime.
 - At the end of your simulation, check the iron core-mass (fe_core_mass in your history file).
 Is there a relevance to that value?
 - From the profile at the end of your simulation plot the helium abundance across the entire star.
 Can you explain what is happening at the core?

+⏰ Time for the simulations: ~ 25mins in total ⏰

 [^Reimers1975]:
     Memoires of the Societe Royale des Sciences de Liege, Volume 8, pp. 369-382 (1975).